These are the most common questions from our customers:

 1. What tire is best for my application?

 We offer a variety of different tire compounds to best suite your track and conditions.
 Our SPORT-S compound is the softness compound to offer maximum grip in most indoor application mostly used for performance on low-temperature asphalt surfaces.
-The SPORT-M model will give you a good balance between wear and performance on most concrete surfaces.
+The SPORT-M model will give you a good balance between wear and performance on most concrete surfaces and is our most popular compound.
 SPORT-H is the hardest compound, which accommodates higher temperatures and is suggested for outdoor conditions.
-RAIN PRO is exclusively used for outdoor wet conditions where traction is a must.
+RAIN/DIRT is exclusively used for outdoor wet conditions where traction is a must.

 2. How do I know what tire size is needed?